alextnii/Climate_Change_Dynamic_Visualizations_Sp24/README.md

 ---

-## Conclusion
+## Reflection

-This project provides **EPRI stakeholders** with dynamic tools to explore climate data and understand projected trends across a variety of regions and models.
+This project provides users of EPRI's website with dynamic tools to explore climate data and understand projected trends across a variety of regions and models.
 The interactive nature of these visualizations allows for more nuanced analysis of future climate scenarios, offering deeper insights than traditional static plots.